solidi/writing/01-on-kotlin-a-reply-from-management.md

 > > How does the developer community push Google to make Android Studio’s new Android project setup to default include… Kotlin support?

-Lets remember Google is actively fixing the wrongs that they have caused and now Java 8 is actually here.
+Let's remember Google is actively fixing the wrongs that they have caused and now Java 8 is actually here.
 Java continues to be the default and Google is standing behind it prominently.

 Christina ended at the forty minute mark and there was no time for Q&A.